jessecusack/sharing-code/better_example/README.md

 * Try and run the code, what works, what doesn't work?
 * Finangle with it as much as possible, how much of it can you get to work?
 * Seek out and add the missing components, if there are any.
 * After having running through the code, are there any final concerns?
+(Take a peek inside the provided functions!)